White Horse Dialogue: The original text

-The dialogue constitutes a chapter of the eponymous Gongsun Longzi.
-The purported author, also known as "Master Gongsun Long", was counted by later scholars among the School of Names in the Hundred Schools of Thought.
 Most of Gongsun's writings have been lost; the received Gongsun Longzi text contains only six of the recorded fourteen original chapters.
 Parts of the dialogue are dislocated and a small number of words are theorized to have been lost early in the text's transmission history.
 Thus, some commentators and translators rearrange some sentences for clarity.
+Classical Chinese does not mark grammatical number.
+Where 'a horse' or 'a white horse' appears in this translation, the original is equally consistent with a plural or generic reading.
 The dialogue is between two unnamed speakers: